Characters of the Final Fantasy VII series: Rufus Shinra

-He appears in Advent Children in possession of Jenova's remains, and claims that he intends to repair the damage Shinra had caused to Gaia.
-In Advent Children, Rufus uses a wheelchair and covers himself with a white sheet, and although these are later shown to be a façade while he was holding Jenova's remains.
+He appears in Advent Children in possession of Jenova's remains and claiming that he intends to repair the damage Shinra had caused to Gaia.
+In Advent Children, Rufus uses a wheelchair and covers himself with a white sheet, but these are later shown to be a façade while he was holding Jenova's remains.
 While not seen in Dirge of Cerberus except in a flashback, it is hinted that he is secretly funding the WRO (World Regenesis Organization).
-Rufus is voiced by Wally Wingert in Advent Children and Josh Bowman in Final Fantasy VII Remake in English, and by Tōru Ōkawa in Japanese.